-What should I avoid while taking ThyroShield (potassium iodide)?
+What should I avoid while taking ThyroShield?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-ThyroShield (potassium iodide) side effects
+ThyroShield side effects

-Stop using this medicine and call your doctor at once if you have:
+ThyroShield may cause serious side effects.
+Stop using ThyroShield and call your doctor at once if you have:

-swelling in your neck or throat (enlarged thyroid);
+swelling in your neck or throat (enlarged thyroid, or goiter);

-Common side effects may include:
+Common side effects of ThyroShield may include:

-swollen glands in your lower jaw;
+swelling or tenderness in your lower jaw;

-nausea, vomiting, diarrhea, upset stomach, or stomach pain;
+nausea, vomiting, diarrhea, upset stomach, or stomach pain.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect ThyroShield (potassium iodide)?
+What other drugs will affect ThyroShield?

-a diuretic or "water pill"--amiloride, spironolactone triamterene;
+a diuretic or "water pill";

 More about ThyroShield (potassium iodide)